Generalized Fractional Repetition Codes for Binary Coded Computations: Proposed Binary Gradient Coding Scheme

 with equality.

 It can be observed that the runtime complexity of Algorithm \ref{determine_aI} is $O((\ell+1)\cdot(s+1))=O(n+s)$.
 This complexity can be slightly reduced by the following modification.
 The for-loop in Algorithm \ref{determine_aI} can be stopped early by only traversing through the classes $0,\cdots,s-1$, and assigning $\ab_{\I}\gets\ab_{s}$ if none was selected.
 This reduces the runtime complexity to $O((\ell+1)\cdot s)$, hence our proposed decoder is significantly faster than the decoding algorithm of \cite{TLDK17}.
-The decoding matrix $\Ab$ of \cite{TLDK17} requires ${n}\choose{s}$ applications of a pseudoinverse for its construction, which makes it impractical.
-Once this has been constructed, at each gradient descent iteration it requires an additional decoding step of time complexity $O(f^3)$.
+The decoding matrix $\Ab$ of \cite{TLDK17} requires ${n}\choose{s}$ applications of a pseudoinverse for its construction, which makes it impractical for large ${n}\choose{s}$.
+Once this has been constructed, at each gradient descent iteration it requires an additional decoding step which involves searching through the ${n}\choose{s}$ rows of $\Ab$.

 An alternative decoding is to consider a decoding of each of $\Cfr_1$ and $\Cfr_2$ separately; in a streaming fashion, and terminate whenever one of the two is completed.
 This decoding procedure will be especially useful in our first CMMS.
-Both the CMMMS and the alternative decoding will be described in more detail in \ref{str_dec_subs}.
+Both the CMMS and the alternative decoding will be described in more detail in Subsection \ref{str_dec_subs}.
+As was done in \cite{TLDK17}, to simplify the presentation of the proof of Theorem \ref{thm_optimality}, we restrict our attention to the case when $n=k$.